yeastrc/proxl-web-app/docs/install/config.rst

 Site key
 ^^^^^^^^^^^^
-Upon registering your site with reCAPTCH, enter your site key here.
+Upon registering your site with reCAPTCHA, enter your site key here.

 Secret key
 ^^^^^^^^^^^^^^^^
-Upon registering your site with reCAPTCH, enter your secret key here.
+Upon registering your site with reCAPTCHA, enter your secret key here.
 Do not share this.

 HTML to put at center of bottom of web page